PojavLauncherTeam/website-assets/README.md

-# Wiki Assets Repo
+# PojavLauncher Assets Repo

-A collection of the media you see on the Android or iOS wikis.
+Hosting for media we use in the PojavLauncher wikis and on Twitter.